maximelavech/fake_news_detection/README.md

 * Ahmed H, Traore I, Saad S. “Detecting opinion spams and fake news using text classification”, Journal of Security and Privacy, Volume 1, Issue 1, Wiley, January/February 2018.
 * Ahmed H, Traore I, Saad S. (2017) “Detection of Online Fake News Using N-Gram Analysis and Machine Learning Techniques.
 In: Traore I., Woungang I., Awad A. (eds) Intelligent, Secure, and Dependable Systems in Distributed and Cloud Environments.
 ISDDC 2017.
 Lecture Notes in Computer Science, vol 10618.
 Springer, Cham (pp. 127-138).

 The data was initially split into two *filename.csv* files each containing respectively the data for 'True' news and 'Fake' news.
 We added a label column to each dataframe and merged the data into a single dataframe.
-The original dataset can be found in **./data/rawdata** and the merged data in **./data/cleandata**
+The original datasets should be downloaded in **./data/rawdata** and the merged/tranformed data in **./data/cleandata** using the two first notebooks.

 Requirements
 ------------